instar-robotics/alexandria/README.md

 * prop : describe the propagation method in the matrix. left prop is for source matrix, right prop is for the destination matrix.
 * rep : describe how many times the block are propagated

+* NOTE : propagation part is optional.
+Without source is only copie once.

 * src/dst :  row,col,height,width  [each value is ann integer]
 * op : "." or "x"